lee2sman/scripting_fall2020/week11/README.md

 Go back to Discord Developer Portal.
 Go to the bot page. **Copy your Bot's secret token**.

-Paste in your client login id in your bot.js script.
+Paste in your bot's secret token in your bot.js script.

 ```
 client.login('N4noeuthrX3ruec.zERCU.ORxrl'); //I made this token up